top of page

 Executive Career

 After graduating, Jon started his career as a project engineer for Mortenson Construction.
-He was eventually hired by one of their clients, Northwest Airlines (now Delta), to manage the construction projects of serval national airports.
+He was eventually hired by one of their clients, Northwest Airlines (now Delta), to manage the construction projects of several national airports.
 Jon oversaw the construction and remodel of terminals at Chicago’s O’Hare Airport, Boston’s Logan Airport, and the addition of a new World Club (flight lounge) at New York’s LaGuardia Airport.

 In 1989, Jon returned to Fargo, North Dakota to join his parents’ business as a project engineer eventually becoming President and CEO of Wanzek Construction.
 During his time at the company, he led the growth to over 1,000 employees, gaining ranking at 177 on the ENR Top 400 Construction Companies in North America.
 The company’s focus on renewable energy building wind farms and renewable energy farms accelerated the growth.
 In 2008, Wanzek Construction was sold to MasTec, a construction company based in Florida.
 Jon stayed on as President of the company until 2010.